-The equipment to be deployed at consumer premises where an SAPC is present will include a Communications Hub and may include one or more of: Gas Smart Metering Equipment (GSME), Electricity Smart Metering Equipment (ESME), an In-Home Display (IHD) and a Prepayment Interface Device (PPMID).
+The equipment to be deployed at consumer premises will consist of the Communications Hub, Gas Smart Metering Equipment (GSME) (if the consumer has a gas supply), ESME, an In-Home Display (IHD) and, optionally, a Prepayment Interface Device (PPMID).
 Consumer Access Devices (CADs) may also be available.
+One or more Auxiliary Load Control Switch (ALCS) may also be installed as separate devices with their own HAN interface (HCALCS).
+One or more Auxiliary Proportional Controller (APC) may also be installed, either within the ESME or as a Standalone APC (SAPC).

 During installation and maintenance, a Hand Held Terminal (HHT) may be used to download messages, as specified in reference [d], from the Supplier to a device via the Communications Hub.
-This would be transparent to the SAPC.
+This would be transparent to the HCALCS.